Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING_AUDIT_REPORT.md

 ### Improvement 4: Paid Pilot Requirement (Already Implemented)

-**Current:** Business evaluation requires a paid Pilot.
-No exceptions.
+**Current:** Organizations can use a 30-day $0 evaluation (strict limits).
+Continued evaluation beyond 30 days requires a paid Pilot ($35k).

 **Status:** This is correctly implemented in `COMMERCIAL_LICENSE.md` Section 2.
-Business evaluation requires a paid pilot.
-No free trial for commercial use.
+Organizations can use a 30-day $0 evaluation, then a paid pilot is required for continued evaluation.

 ---